 Why You Need Emergency Supplies at Home

-Storing emergency supplies at home for your home is an essential part of keeping you and your family safe in times of emergency.
+Storing emergency supplies at home for all inhabitants is an essential part of keeping you and your family safe in a crises situation.
 Following a catastrophic disaster in your area, you could find yourself without many of the modern day luxuries you likely take for granted everyday.
 Electricity may be out for weeks leaving you in the dark and causing water treatment plants to stop working.
 Your home may suffer structural damage and be unsafe to occupy.
 You may need to take up shelter outdoors while possibly enduring extreme weather conditions.
 You or loved ones may suffer injuries and need immediate medical treatment at a time when there might not be medical attention available.

 As electricity may be out for several weeks after a disaster, you will need emergency lights to navigate through the dark and safely get out of your home in order to travel to a safe location.
 Each of our Home Survival Kits come with a variety of essential emergency lights.
 Many people store a regular flashlight and batteries in their emergency preparedness kit but don't realize that batteries have a shelf-life of 6 months.
 Our deluxe home survival kits come equipped with a solar and hand crank radio with lantern light which never needs batteries and 12 hour emergency lightsticks which have a 5-year shelf-life.
 All home kits also come with slow-burning emergency candles and waterproof matches for extra long-lasting light.
 We also recommend the inclusion of a fluorescent lantern for additional lighting capabilities.